mozilla-services/antenna/docs/deploy.rst

 High-level things
 =================

-Antenna is a WSGI application that uses `Gunicorn <http://gunicorn.org/>`_ as the WSGI server.
+Antenna is a Python WSGI application that uses `Gunicorn
+<http://gunicorn.org/>`_ as the WSGI server.

 We use `nginx <http://nginx.org/>`_ in front of that, but you might be able to use other web servers.